-It’s exciting because some of the best beers in the world are high ABV and we have the ability to recreate this at home.
-They tend to be expensive due to beer duty increasing with ABV, plus some of the finer high ABV beers are imported, such as all those fantastic Belgian beers and American triple IPAs.
+It’s exciting because some of the best beers in the world are high ABV strong beers and we have the ability to recreate this at home.
+They tend to be expensive due to alcohol duty increasing with ABV, plus some of the finer high ABV beers are imported, such as all those fantastic Belgian beers and American triple IPAs.

 Whilst the ingredients for a high gravity beer costs a bit more than a session strength one, it’s still a fraction of the cost compared to shop bought and it’s a great opportunity to develop brewing skills, opening up a range of styles possible to brew.

 How Do I Increase Gravity For A Strong Beer?